 It is 'Tick Time'!
-I found a tick on a dog that often stays at our home.
-The alarm went off!
-Time to be proactive and alert!
+I found a tick on our dog Sunny and Mike, my husband, had one after gardening.
+It is important to be vigilant about tick prevention.
 The following was prepared by the ASPCA to share with pet owners.